Skip to main content

 12. May I include collaborators and/or consultants on my NIH Director's Pioneer Award?

-Yes, you may include collaborators and/or consultants on your project.
+Yes.
+You may include collaborators and/or consultants on your project.
 Collaborations can be described in the Research Strategy essay, but collaborators may not be listed as Senior/Key Personnel, their Biographical Sketches cannot be included, and Letters of Support are not allowed.
 Collaborators also should be listed in the PHS Assignment Request Form in the application.

 13. What scientific areas are eligible to apply for the NIH Director's Pioneer Award?